-\textbf{Data Augmentation- } Each trajectory starts with an initial state $s_0$ drawn from the available distribution of initial states in the environment, based on which the RL agent selects action $a_0$.
+\textbf{Data Augmentation- } Each trajectory starts with an initial state $s_0$ drawn from the available distribution of initial states in the environment, followed by action $a_0$ selected and taken by the RL agent.
 The environment subsequently takes the agent to the next state $s_1$ and returns the reward $r_1$.
 The agent's next choice of action is based on $s_1$, and this cycle continues until the trajectory ends at $s_T$.
-In other words, the initial state $s_0$ plays a significant role in determining the sequence of taken actions by the RL policy and the consequent states and rewards.
-Thus, to prepare training pairs for the attack classifier, we pair training and output trajectories that have the same initial states.
-In this way, we fix the starting point of the two trajectories in a pair.
-Moreover, as the RL agent interacts with MDP, the resulting trajectory is a Markov chain.
-Thus, every state and reward in the trajectory is a consequence of the previous state and action.
-Therefore, we choose to remove states and rewards from the trajectories and use only the selected actions for preparing the pairs.
+In other words, the initial state $s_0$ plays a significant role in determining the sequence of actions taken by the RL policy and the consequent states and rewards.
+Thus, to prepare training pairs to train the attack classifier, we pair the training and output trajectories that have the same initial states, fixing the starting point of the two trajectories in a pair.
+Moreover, as the RL agent interacts with MDP, the resulting trajectory is a Markov chain, \emph{i.e.} every state and reward in the trajectory is the direct consequence of the previous state and action.
+Therefore, we choose to remove states and rewards from the trajectories, keep the actions in the trajectory, and use them in the pairing process.